 The Growing Presence of Fentanyl in Texas

 Fentanyl is a notorious contributor to the opioid epidemic across the United States.
 The presence of fentanyl in the drug market in the Western United States, including Texas and Arizona, is growing and is projected to cause more deadly overdoses in states west of the Mississippi in the coming years.13

 However, it is not just heroin that Texans need to worry about.
 Fentanyl has been found in multiple other drugs including:15

 - Counterfeit depressants such as Xanax.

 Opioid abuse, even when fentanyl is not a factor, is associated with a high risk of overdose.
-However, with the proliferation of fentanyl across the United States, the risk of overdose is that much greater for those who purchase and use drugs illicitly.
-If you are an opioid user or know someone who is, having naloxone on-hand and knowing how to use it can be lifesaving.
+However, with the proliferation of fentanyl across the United States, the risk of overdose is much greater for those who purchase and use drugs illicitly.
+If you use opioids or know someone who does, having naloxone on hand and knowing how to use it can be lifesaving.